Terrey Hills - Duffys Forest

 Terrey Hills - Duffys Forest shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational qualifications in Terrey Hills - Duffys Forest trail regional benchmarks.
-33.8% of residents aged 15+ hold university degrees compared to 41.5% in the SA4 region.
-Bachelor degrees lead at 23.3%, followed by postgraduate qualifications at 7.3% and graduate diplomas at 3.2%.
-Trade and technical skills are prominent, with 34.9% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.9% and certificates at 22.0%.
+33.8% of residents aged 15+ hold university degrees, compared to 41.5% in the SA4 region.
+Bachelor degrees are most common at 23.3%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.2%).
+Vocational credentials are prominent, with 34.9% of residents aged 15+ holding them - advanced diplomas at 12.9% and certificates at 22.0%.

 Educational participation is high, with 28.6% of residents currently enrolled in formal education.
-This includes 10.0% in primary education, 8.9% in secondary education, and 4.4% pursuing tertiary education.
-A network of seven schools operates within Terrey Hills - Duffys Forest, educating approximately 2,138 students.
+This includes 10.0% in primary, 8.9% in secondary, and 4.4% pursuing tertiary education.
+Terrey Hills - Duffys Forest has a robust network of 7 schools educating approximately 2,138 students as of the latest data.
 The area demonstrates above-average socio-educational conditions (ICSEA: 1094).
-The educational mix includes five primary schools and two K-12 schools.
-The area functions as an education hub with 58.8 school places per 100 residents – significantly above the regional average of 16.2 – attracting students from surrounding communities.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+The educational mix includes 5 primary and 2 K-12 schools.
+As an education hub, it offers 58.8 school places per 100 residents, significantly above the regional average of 16.2, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education